 WAMC/Northeast Public Radio is a regional public radio network serving parts of seven northeastern states.
 These include New York, Massachusetts, Connecticut, Vermont, New Jersey, New Hampshire and Pennsylvania.
-Stations and translators are in twenty locations throughout the region.
+Stations and translators are in twenty-eight locations throughout the region.
 Alan Chartock is President and CEO of the network.
 Our studios and offices are located at 318 Central Avenue in Albany, NY.

 WAMC/Northeast Public Radio is a member of National Public Radio and an affiliate of Public Radio International.
 Financial support comes from listeners who contribute annually in fund drives and other appeals as well as from underwriting by businesses, grant support for WAMC's National Productions and governmental sources such as the Corporation for Public Broadcasting and the New York State Education Department.